ericsonga/APCSAReview/_sources/Unit3-If-Statements/magpie4.rst

   * Statement: I want fried chicken.
   * Response: Would you really be happy if you had fried chicken?

-* In a method transformIYouStatement, have it respond to statements of the form “I something you” with the restructuring “Why do you something me?”.
+* In a method transformIYouStatement, have it respond to statements of the form "I something you" with the restructuring "Why do you something me?".
 You can use the transformYouMeStatement method as a guide.
 Test with the following:

   * Statement: I like you.
   * Response: Why do you like me?